ELIASyASSER/eymRealEstate/readme.md

 i use `scss` for styling for state management i use `context api` it is pretty simple

 for maps i use `react-leaflet`

+for contact section i use `nodemailer` for sending emails

 for authentication/authorization i use `jwt and cookies` for data fetching i use `axios`